Cynthia-mbesa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  task 2.
 The path to success is to take massive, determined action: Add /action to the PATH. /action should be the last directory the shell looks in  to when looking for a program

+ task 3.
+If the path be beautiful, let us not ask where it leads: Create a script that counts the number of directories in the PATH